coltonbooth/CoreChainDB/snap/README.md

 <!---
 Copyright © 2020 Interplanetary Database Association e.V.,
-BigchainDB and IPDB software contributors.
+corechaindb and IPDB software contributors.
 SPDX-License-Identifier: (Apache-2.0 AND CC-BY-4.0)
 Code is Apache-2.0 and docs are CC-BY-4.0
 --->

-This is the packaging metadata for the BigchainDB snap.
+This is the packaging metadata for the corechaindb snap.

 Snaps and the snap store allows for the secure installation of apps that work in most Linux distributions.
 For more information, go to https://snapcraft.io/